-In the 1950’s the very active Wedgwood District Community Club made its voice heard in issues such as the completion of streets, water and other utilities, business district development in Wedgwood, and trying to get the Seattle Parks Department to finish work on Dahl Field.
-Since World War Two had ended in 1945, by the 1950′s the Wedgwood community thought that military housing in the neighborhood had been there long enough.
+In the 1950s the very active Wedgwood District Community Club made its voice heard in issues such as the completion of streets, water and other utilities, business district development in Wedgwood, and trying to get the Seattle Parks Department to finish work on Dahl Field.
+Since World War Two had ended in 1945, by the 1950s the Wedgwood community thought that military housing in the neighborhood had been there long enough.
 After impatiently waiting ten years for the Navy housing in Wedgwood to be phased out and closed, in 1956 the community club took action.
 Their goal was to get the Navy’s Shearwater Housing Project vacated and torn down.
 This article is part two of the long-running story of the Shearwater fight in Wedgwood.

 One of the issues which caused the formation of the Eastwood Community Club in 1946 was the desire of homeowners not to have any apartments or other multiple-family zoned areas in Wedgwood.
-They wanted Wedgwood to be single-family only and have the consistent, tidy look of the streets and houses built by the original Wedgwood developer Albert Balch.
+The members of the Eastwood group were primarily concerned with the east side of 35th Ave NE, which had a lot of vacant land.
+Eastwood wanted eastern Wedgwood to be single-family only and have the consistent, tidy look of the streets and houses built by the original Wedgwood developer Albert Balch on the west side of 35th Ave NE.
 The Eastwood club unsuccessfully opposed the application of a development company to build the Oneida Gardens apartment complex, which was completed in 1949 and later renamed Wedgewood Estates.
-The next zoning fight of the combined Eastwood/Wedgwood District Community Club was over applications to build duplexes on 43rd Ave NE.
+That apartment complex, built on vacant land, extended from NE 75th to 77th Streets, 37th to 39th Avenues NE.

-In December 1951 the Wedgwood District Community Club appealed to the Seattle City Planning Commission to disapprove applications for the construction of duplex houses at 7518 43rd Ave NE and 4303 NE 77th Street.
-The three-man committee of the Planning Commission which took the arguments under study, was headed by architect Clyde Grainger.
-Grainger certainly was familiar with Wedgwood as he, along with architect Harlan Thomas, had designed Albert Balch’s original Wedgwood-development houses in 1940.
-Clyde Grainger lived in View Ridge at 6546 52nd Ave NE, two blocks east of Albert Balch’s own home at 6850 50th Ave NE.
-By the late 1940’s Harlan Thomas had retired, but Grainger still worked at their architectural office and Grainger continued to contribute to the development of Wedgwood.
-In the period 1948 to 1951 Grainger’s architectural firm, which included Harlan Thomas’ son Donald Thomas, designed Balch’s complex of medical/dental office buildings from 8014 to 8050 35th Ave NE.
+In 1941 Clyde Grainger built his own house in View Ridge at 6546 52nd Ave NE, two blocks east of developer Albert Balch’s home at 6850 50th Ave NE.
+By the late 1940s architect Harlan Thomas had retired, but Clyde Grainger still worked at their architectural office and Grainger continued to contribute to the development of Wedgwood.
+In the period of 1948 to 1951 Grainger’s architectural firm, which included Harlan Thomas’ son Donald Thomas, designed Balch’s complex of medical-dental office buildings from 8014 to 8050 35th Ave NE.

 It had taken until 1954 for all of Wedgwood to come into the city limits of Seattle, with the north city line finally set at NE 145th Street.
 With city boundaries in place, City Council worked on an overall zoning map and zoning ordinances for the entire city.
-The Planning Commission had sent its recommendations to Councilman Massart, and his Public Safety Committee’s review was the last step before a proposal on zoning was to be sent for a vote at City Council.
+The Planning Commission sent its recommendations to Councilman Massart, and his Public Safety Committee’s review was the last step before a proposal on zoning was to be sent for a vote at City Council.
 Wedgwood would be affected in how the site of the Navy’s Shearwater housing would be zoned.
 Would it be zoned for future multiple-dwelling units such as apartments and duplexes, or zoned for single-family houses only?

 City Councilman Clarence F. Massart was a “Seattle success story” as he had come from a farm background and arrived as a young man in Seattle, ready to make his fortune.
 He became successful in business and later in political office.
 Massart grew up as one of fourteen children on a Wisconsin dairy farm.
 He served in the First World War and in 1920, at age 22, he came out West with some of his brothers.
 For many years Massart owned a plumbing and heating company in Wallingford, where he was active with the District Commercial Club (like a chamber of commerce) and with the Associated Clubs of North Seattle.
 He was known for his ability to solve problems and get things done, and this was what got him elected to Seattle City Council in 1950.
 During his seventeen years as a councilmember Mr. Massart enacted a series of building-code modernizations and city-wide zoning changes.